Rufus For Real

 sheet pan pizza dough

-• Use warm water, not hot water — Warm like bathwater.
-Hot water can kill your yeast, and cold water slows everything way down.
+• Use warm (not hot) water: Warm like bathwater.
+Too hot can kill the yeast, too cold slows things down.

 Image of Extra Virgin Olive Oil